sharika-spec/sharika-spec/README.md

 - 👋 Hi, I’m @sharika-spec
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React,python
+- 🌱 I’m currently learning React

 <!---
 sharika-spec/sharika-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.